qimuan7/SaySomething-Keyboard-Hant/projects-readme-and-assets_br1/README_EN.md

 2. Select your preferred speech recognition service provider, choose the model size, and click One-Click Download.

-- To download manually, Go to Settings - Voice Recognition Settings - to view the configuration tutorial, which will bring up the embedded offline configuration guide page.
-You can find the model download link there, or download and save it in [Release-ModelDownload]().
+- To download manually, go to Settings - Speech Recognition Settings - and view the configuration tutorial.
+This will bring up the embedded offline configuration guide page, where you can find the model download link, or download and save it in [Release-ModelDownload]().

 ### Usage~

-- Switch to the "Say Something" input method in any input box and long-press the microphone button to start recognition.
+- Switch to the SaySomething input method in any input box and long-press the microphone button to start recognition.

 ---

-## Differences between the original version, Branch 2, and this version (modified content):
+## Original Version, Branch 2 And the differences between this version (modified content):

 ### [Original Version](https://github.com/BryceWG/BiBi-Keyboard)